postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

 When you specify a monitor to run in multiple regions, the monitor will run multiple times.
 As a result, if there is a side effect from running the monitor, it will also happen multiple times.

-Postman Enterprise users interested in setting up dedicated IPs for their API monitoring should contact [help@getpostman.com](mailto:help@getpostman.com).
+Postman Business and Enterprise users interested in setting up dedicated IPs for their API monitoring should contact [help@getpostman.com](mailto:help@getpostman.com).

 ### Additional preferences